reddyapuru/docx2html5-responsive-converter/README.md

 Edit
 sudo apt-get update
 sudo apt-get install libreoffice
-On Windows:
+On Windows
 Download and install LibreOffice from the official website.

-Update the Configuration:
+3. Update the Configuration
 In the libre-docx2html5.py file, adjust the LIBREOFFICE_PATH variable for your operating system:

 python